ahhz/raster/documentation/rationale.md

 # Rationale
+The purpose of this library is to facilitate computations on geographical raster data efficiently using idiomatic C++.
+In particular it achieves that by combining [Expression Template](https://web.archive.org/web/20050210090012/http://osl.iu.edu/~tveldhui/papers/Expression-Templates/exprtmpl.html ) technique and the [Range](https://ericniebler.github.io/std/wg21/D4128.html ) concept.
+By exposing raster data as ranges, values in a raster can be iterated over using the C++11 range-based for-loop.
+It hides the complexity of raster data access, such as caching blocks of data, behind the most standard and basic interface.
+The Expression Template technique means that operations on raster data can be performed without unnecessarily creating temporary datasets for intermediate results, making operations more efficient and robust than existing approaches.
+A number of elementary spatial operators provide transformed views of existing raster datasets, that also do not require creating temporary datasets, such as iterating over a subset of the raster, or iterating over cells in a raster at a spatial offset.
+These elementary spatial transforms can be combined into more complex spatial operation, including highly efficient moving window analysis.

-The purpose of this library is to facilitate working with geographical raster data using idiomatic C++, foremost the range based for-loop introduced in C++11.
-The advantage of that is that it becomes possible to use standard programming techniques and C++ libraries on raster data.
-The library is intended to especially useful for environmental modelling, including Cellular Automata modelling, spatial statistics and multi-scale analysis.
+The library is intended to especially useful for environmental modelling, including Map Algebra operations, Cellular Automata modelling, spatial statistics and multi-scale analysis.

-The central concept is RasterView; a RasterView object is a range with begin() and end() member functions that return iterators directing to the first cell of the associated raster and one-past-the-last.
-The order of iteration is row-by-row and within each row, column-by-column.
-Furthermore the RasterView concept has size(), rows() and cols() member functions to query the dimensions of the raster.
-The views are cheap to copy, so they can be passed by value.
-All functions on raster views are lazy, using expression templates, unless otherwise indicated.
-For instance the transform and raster algebra functions do not perform the operations cell-by-cell directly, but return a raster view of which the cell values are only calculated when they are iterated over.
+The library offers the following main functionality:

 ## Accessing raster data
-The library supports the following operations to access and transform raster data:

 - open and create permanent or temporary geographical raster data sets
-- expose raster data sets as raster views.
+- expose raster data sets as raster views
 - access raster views cell-by-cell using standard conforming iterators and range-based for loops
 - deal with nodata values gracefully by having `optional<T>` value types.
-- apply type erasure on raster views to support runtime polymorphical operations
+- apply type erasure on raster views to support runtime polymorphic operations

-## Accessing spatial subsets and offsets
+## Elementary spatial transforms
 - create raster views that expose a subset (range of rows and columns) of other raster views
 - create raster views that pad other raster views with leading and trailing rows and columns
 - create raster views that expose other raster views at a given row and column offset